firmenich/NNLSjs/README.md

 ./compile.sh

-is it not working you may need to change the rigths of the the file using "chmod -x compile.sh" command ("for executable file") you will need to have admin privileges.
+you may need to change file rigths using this command "chmod -x compile.sh" ("for executable file") but you will need to have admin privileges.

 ## examples:
 I add severals examples in NNLS.html page.
 Run this following command in your terminal (again in this folder)